swkkd/gowebapi/docs/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **EventFrameCreateAnnotation**
-> EventFrameCreateAnnotation(ctx, webId, annotation, optional)
+> EventFrameCreateAnnotation(a.client.ctx, webId, annotation, optional)
 Create an annotation on an event frame.

 ### Required Parameters